DavidWells/davidwells.io-v1/content/work/2016-05-16-easy-markdown-wordpress-plugin.md

 **Source Code:** [https://github.com/DavidWells/easy-markdown](https://github.com/DavidWells/easy-markdown)

-> Write github flavored markdown in WordPress without the hassle
+> Write GitHub flavored markdown in WordPress without the hassle

 Blogging about code in WordPress has historically been a **HUGE** pain in the ass.